If you are a helping professional—how do you choose a therapist for your own therapy?

 The question you might have is: Should I choose a psychologist, a counsellor or a social worker?

 I have a different and long-winded answer compared to the usual opinion pieces you might find on therapy service sites, AI overviews in Google, ChatGPT or social media.
-This post is also a personal reflection on some of the ‘profession bashing’ that I have encountered from different mental health professionals in Australia and why I think you might want to ask some different questions of a potential therapist.
+This post is also a personal reflection on some of the ‘profession bashing’ that I have encountered in different mental health professionals in Australia, including counsellors.
+Instead of talking about differences in professionals, I want to ask about what is part of the makeup of a good therapist despite training.

 I have worked alongside many different mental health professionals in the human services sector for years (I still do), and I consider you all my colleagues.